Posted on

 The PAGA notice sent to the Agency gives them the opportunity to intervene.
 The Agency can investigate the claim.
 It has 65 days to decide.

-If they decide not to intervene, the aggrieved employee can file their own lawsuit.
+If they decide not to intervene, you can file your own lawsuit.
 That lawsuit would move forward as a representative claim.
 This is similar to a class action.

-At this point, the aggrieved employee has 60 days to amend his or her claims.6 He or she can add other labor violations.7
+At this point, you have 60 days to amend your claims.6 You can add other labor violations.7

 How long do I have to file a PAGA lawsuit?

-Aggrieved employees have 1 year to file their PAGA notice.
+You have 1 year to file your PAGA notice.
 This is the statute of limitations for PAGA claims.
 The year begins on the day of the last labor violation mentioned in the claim.8

 This 1 year does not include the 65 days for the Agency to consider an intervention.
-It also does not include the 60 days that aggrieved workers have to amend the complaint.
+It also does not include the 60 days that you have to amend the complaint.

 The PAGA notice is effective on the day it is filed online.9